Antenna Module

 Create a radiation pattern from a set of E-field components.

-• phi (Angle) – 1D array of equally spaced azimuthal angles in [0, 2*pi) radians with shape (M,).
-Note that the last element must be less than 2π.
+phi (Angle) – 1D array of equally spaced azimuthal angles with shape (M,).
+The span must be at most 2π radians.

 Create a radiation pattern from a set of LHCP/RHCP E-field components.